pauladarias/CV/README.md

 - **Good communicator** - Skilled in communicating effectively with strong interpersonal and organizational skills.
 - **Adaptable** - New environments, new languages, new teams, new challenges.
 None of these are problems, only opportunities.
 I have worked in a few countries around the world with a huge diversity of teams.
 There is always a way to connect.
 - **Attention to detail** - In my previous experience as an educator, I have developed an extremely keen eye for the fine details.
 This comes through in the way I write code, from seeing how the whole code fits in together.
-- **Enthusiastic** - I am highly motivated and unafraid of challenges.
-I do not shy away from difficult or time-consuming tasks.
+- **Enthusiastic** - I am highly motivated and unafraid of challenges, that's what keeps me motivated every day to keep up working on new projects.
 - **Commitment** - I completed the 3 months of Makers Academy coding bootcamp as a remote student.
 This required discipline and focus – with a considerable helping of self-belief.
-- **Goal orientated** - Achieving goals, creative/strategic thinking, and problem-solving.
 - **Diligent** - Excellent ethics, hardworking, focus minded and sound organizational ability.
 - **Collaborator** - A friendly, passionate and confident communicator.
 Able to build lasting relationships with people.

-Currently working on different Front End projects (In progress)
+Currently working on different Front End projects

 \*All source code available on [my Github](https://github.com/pauladarias)